otdoges/chef/proxy/README.md

-The vite dev server serving the user's Chef-generated app responds to both HTTP and HMR WebSocket traffic.
+The vite dev server serving the user's Zapdev-generated app responds to both HTTP and HMR WebSocket traffic.

 We proxy this traffic for previews so that different domains can be used